Leekeidan/road-cyclist-neck-supplement/README.md

 ### Reading the data:

-**`WanT` covers a different window in the two sets of tables, by design.** The Chapter 1 master tables isolate the 30-second effort itself — exactly 31 one-second bins spanning 1.0–31.0 s.
-The Chapter 2 co-contraction tables deliberately bracket it, a median of 47 populated bins (range 35–47), to capture the tail of the EMG response beyond the effort.
-Read a Wingate number should then be in the light of which window it comes from.
+**`WanT` covers a different window in the two sets of tables, by design.** The Chapter 1 master tables isolate the 30-second effort itself, exactly 31 one-second bins spanning 1–31 seconds.
+The Chapter 2 co-contraction tables deliberately capture the tail of the EMG response beyond the effort running more than the 31 sec WanT trial.
+A Wingate number should then be in light of which window it comes from.

 **One participant is absent from the Wingate analyses.** Participant 597's Wingate recording is problematic; that participant therefore falls out of every